Better Than This (song): Background

-Faith released "Better Than This" as her first solo material since her 2017 album The Architect, which was later reissued in a deluxe edition in 2018.
-Earlier in 2020, she collaborated with Jonas Blue on the single "Mistakes" before returning with this release.
-Faith described the song: "It's love songs for people who are there to stay.
+Faith released "Better Than This" as her first solo release, since her 2017 album The Architect, later reissued in a deluxe edition in 2018.
+Earlier in 2020, she collaborated with English DJ Jonas Blue on the single "Mistakes" before returning with this release.
+About the song, Faith described: "It's love songs for people who are there to stay.
 That enduring love.
 Warts and all.
 I don't think I've ever heard a love song like that, actually".

 Composition

-According to Celebmix, Faith is recognized for her distinctive vocals and emotional delivery, and "Better Than This" follows in that tradition.
-The outlet described the song as a powerful track with raw lyrics that evoke strong emotions and prompt reflection.
-It characterized the piece as a love song about enduring relationships, portraying two people who remain together through challenges and continue to learn from one another.
-Celebmix also noted that the song's message and sound could resonate with a wide audience.
+According to Stereoboards Laura Johnson, "Better Than This" features "empowering" lyrics, supported by piano and string arrangements.
+It is described by Mages Emma of Celebmix as an emotionally driven track with raw lyrics, focusing on long-term relationships and the resilience required to sustain them.

 Music video

-A music video to accompany the release of "Better Than This" was first released onto YouTube on 11 September 2020.
-The music video was directed by David Wilson.
-The video was shot in Faith's hometown, Hackney.
+A music video for "Better Than This" was first released onto YouTube on 11 September 2020.
+It was directed by David Wilson and shot in Faith's hometown, Hackney.